-One of the cornerstones of the company is this fall risk and balance assessment project.
-'Human motion data improving quality of life' in it's finest.
-This product with SAAS benefits the elderly to live longer in their homes and feel safe about fall risk.
-Since 2016 of research invested, together with over twenty health professionals and nearly 2000 elderly involved, we came up with something unique for a continuously increasing population, of older adults.
-It shows how health technology really can make a difference in people's daily lives.
+One of the first projects of the company is a fall risk and balance assessment project.
+'Human motion data improving the quality of life' in it's finest.
+This measurement device with SAAS benefits the elderly to live longer in their homes and feel safe about their risk of falling.
+The project started with a first development and validation of an objective infrared-based camera system in 2016, together with over twenty health professionals and nearly 2000 elderly involved.
+We came up with something unique for older and frail adults, a continuously increasing population.
+This project shows how health technology really can make a difference in people's daily lives.

-The risk of falling determines the degree of independence.
-Several studies show that one out of three home dwelling 65-plus, and 50% of the 80-plus years of age fall once a year.
-Forty per cent of the falls leads to injury.
-In ten per cent of the cases, it even leads to serious injury.
+The risk of falling influences the degree of independence.
+Several studies show that one out of three home-dwelling 65-plus, and 50% of the 80-plus years of age fall once a year.
+Forty per cent of these falls lead to injury.
+In ten per cent of the cases, it leads to serious injury.
 Patients in Dutch nursing homes fall on average twice a year.
 Falling is the most common cause of damage to the elderly.
 It is therefore desirable to determine this risk for individuals as accurately as possible, to target preventive interventions on time.

-From the genesis of this innovative project, it is now easy to measure full body kinematics with an easy to use sensor and software.
-Based on our developed algorithm, implemented into software users can easily get accurate insight into postural control and fall risk in an elderly population.
+Since the genesis of this project, it is now easy to measure full-body kinematics with an easy to use sensor and software.
+Measurements lead to the development of an algorithm that is implemented into the software.
+This software gives users accurate insight into postural control and fall risk in an elderly population.

 By developing a new measurement tool and a standardised performance test, monitored with an infrared sensor, the degree of balance can be measured accurately at any location in individuals during the performance of various tasks.
 Specialised physiotherapists and podotherapists can more effectively help the elderly to prevent falling.